passportxyz/eas-proxy/docs/08-gitcoin-identity-staking-management.md

 function selfStake(uint256 amount, uint64 duration) external
 ```

-- validates that duration is within duration bounds(3-24months)
+- validates that duration is within duration bounds(3-24months) from current block timestamp
 - Transfers tokens from the staker to the contract.
-- Creates a new `Stake` and adds it to the `stakes` mapping. `Stake` will be populated with the provided `amount` and `unlockTime` which will be block..
+- Creates a new `Stake` and adds it to the `stakes` mapping. `Stake` will be populated with the provided `amount` and `unlockTime`
 - Adds the `Stake` ID to the `selfStakes` mapping for the user.

 ```solidity
 function communityStake(uint256 amount, uint64 unlockTime, address stakee) external
 ```

-- validates that duration is within duration bounds(3-24months)
+- validates that duration is within duration bounds(3-24months) from current block timestamp
 - Transfers tokens from the staker to the contract.
-- Creates a new `Stake` and adds it to the `stakes` mapping. `Stake` will be populated with the provided `amount` and `unlockTime` which will be block..
+- Creates a new `Stake` and adds it to the `stakes` mapping. `Stake` will be populated with the provided `amount` and `unlockTime`.
 - Maps the stakee and newly created Stake to the staker
 - Maps stakee and staker accordingly for `addressesStakedOnByUser` and `addressesStakingOnUser` these will be used for slashing
   **Note**: Since this function involves updating 3 arrays, it might be worth while testing enumerable sets for this function.